A disciplinary procedure is a formal way for an employer to deal with an employee's:

 Before starting a disciplinary procedure, the employer should first see whether the problem can be resolved in an informal way.
 This can often be the quickest and easiest solution.

-The employer could try solving the issue with their employee by:
+The employer should try solving the issue with their employee by:

 - privately talking with them and any other staff involved